syeung-cs/cs5300-fs2025/index.md

 title: Home
 ---

-# Welcome to CS1570 - Introduction to C++ Programming
+# Welcome to CS5300 - Database Systems

 This is the official website for CS1570, taught in Fall 2025.